PraveenKrGit/Competitive-Coding/README.md

-# Competitive Coding in LeetCode.
+# Competitive Programming in LeetCode.